-- You have two more options for showing table title and table description in the frontend.
-When you go to edit a table look at the right and look for these two under the Appearance Settings.
+- You have two more options for showing the table title and table description in the front end.
+When you go to edit a table, look to the right and look for these two under the Appearance Settings.

 isready to display.

-Now, to customize your products comparison table further, let’s go to the Settings > Appearance Settings.
+- Now, to customize your products comparison table further, let’s go to Settings → Appearance Settings.